-- Estate Argyros: Estate Argyros is a family-run winery that has been producing wine for over 100 years.
+- Estate Argyros: Estate Argyros is a family-run winery producing wine for over 100 years.
 They specialize in Assyrtiko wines and make wines such as Aidani and Mavrotragano.

-- Gavalas Winery: Gavalas Winery is a small, family-owned winery that has been producing wine for several generations.
+- Gavalas Winery: Gavalas Winery is a small, family-owned winery producing wine for several generations.
 They produce Assyrtiko wines and others such as Nykteri and Vinsanto.

-We highly recommend that you book a wine tour to learn more about the island’s wine production and sample some local wines.
+We highly recommend booking a wine tour to learn more about the island’s wine production and sample some local wines.
 Many vineyards offer tours and tastings, and some even have restaurants where visitors can enjoy a meal with a view of the caldera.